learn-co-curriculum/dsc-bayes-theorem/README.md

 ## Introduction

 Bayes theorem is an indispensable law of probability, allowing you to deductively quantify unknown probabilities.
 The theory rests upon conditional probability.
-Let's take a look in practice.
+Let's take a look at it in practice.

 ## Objectives